remix-run/remix/docs/other-api/adapter.md

 # Server Adapters

-Idiomatic Remix apps can generally be deployed anywhere because Remix adapt's the server's request/response to the [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Idiomatic Remix apps can generally be deployed anywhere because Remix adapts the server's request/response to the [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 It does this through adapters.
-We maintain a few adapters:
+You can [build your own adapter](#custom-adapters), but we provide several for common deployment scenarios:

 - `@remix-run/express`
 - `@remix-run/architect`